 Co-op Power is a consumer-owned energy cooperative, working to create a multi-class, multi-racial movement for a sustainable and just energy future.

 Rural Community Solar

-Areas Available: MA, NY, and VT.
+Areas Served: MA, NY, and VT.
 Ideal for rural communities.

-The Program: Co-op Power’s Community Solar program builds cooperatively owned projects that are controlled by local communities, where participants are eligible for all tax credits, electricity savings, and renewable energy credits.
+The Program: Our Community Solar Program builds cooperatively owned projects that are controlled by local communities, where participants are eligible for all tax credits, electricity savings, and renewable energy credits.
 We are developing projects on marginal land across New England and New York on a not-for-profit basis.
 Co-op Power partners with local landowners, community groups, and nonprofit partners to choose a site and host the community solar project.
 Local contractors install the systems.
 Community members purchase panels and locate them on the array together with other households, receiving their portion of the project's financial benefits for decades to come.

-Areas Available: Boston, MA.
+Areas Served: Boston, MA.
 NYC, NY.
 Western Massachusetts, pending sufficient interest.

 The Model: Co-op Power's rooftop solar financing program can help nonprofits (and any other business) put solar on their roof with no money down.
 We do this by providing a rooftop lease and power purchase agreement solution, similar to other so leasing companies.
 The difference is, Co-op Power is a not-for-profit developer.
 With every project, we strive to get you the maximum savings rate (10 - 30% depending on local market conditions) and offer flexible terms for buying the project out after 10 years for a fraction of the cost.
 Our experienced staff work to educate decision makers about different solar ownership vs. leasing options and negotiate on your behalf with contractors and financiers to get you the best price.